KHC-ZhiHao/CtoD/README.md

             sendUrl: 'https://api/backup'
         })
     ],
-    // The following approach can also work.
+    // Alternatively, you can use the following approach
     // plugins: () => [
     //     backupPlugin.use({
     //         sendUrl: 'https://api/backup'